ODBC on Linux and UNIX platforms

 [ISQL]ERROR: Could not SQLConnect

-What this ODBC diagnostic says depends on the ODBC Driver and you should look up it in the documentation for your ODBC Driver.
+What this ODBC diagnostic says depends on the ODBC driver and you should look up it in the documentation for your ODBC driver.

-Some errors may be reported by the unixODBC driver manager itself (if for instance it could not connect to the ODBC driver).
-An example is
+Some errors may be reported by the unixODBC Driver Manager itself (if for instance it could not connect to the ODBC driver).
+An example is:

-$isql -v dsn_does_not_exist username
+$isql -v dsn_does_not_exist my_user my_password

 [unixODBC][Driver Manager]